How the Program Works

-Doing so offers you even greater flexibility, and can shorten your time to degree.
+Doing so offers even greater flexibility, and can shorten the time it takes to achieve the degree.

-Some of our Virginia Engineering Online (VEO) courses are offered by way of recorded lecture sessions (asynchronous delivery), unless real-time live-stream attendance and/or participation is specified by the instructor.
+The majority of the Virginia Engineering Online (VEO) courses are offered by way of recorded lecture sessions (asynchronous delivery), unless real-time live-stream attendance and/or participation is specified by the instructor.
 Online students have the same degree requirements and achieve the same ME degree as those who learn in person at our school.
 Students connect to class through the internet.
 Materials, resources, and homework assignments are exchanged over UVA email or UVA Collab.

 For additional information, contact the SEAS Office of Educational Innovation: firstname.lastname@example.org